 We submitted it.
 It didn’t work.
 In frustration we submit the whole transcript of the comic and also the easter egg that came about as the result of said comic (both incorrect for more obvious reasons).
 I leave again to help brainstorm for The Scheme.

-…and but thirty minutes later, we get some news—the answer checker was just broken and didn’t accept our rendition of the sensible answer (presumably due to casing).
+…and but thirty minutes later, we get some news—the answer checker was just broken and didn’t accept our rendition of the sensible answer, which I’m told is because we accidentally stuck a newline to it and didn’t notice.

-Another thirty minutes go by just brainstorming through a dead end.
+Another thirty minutes go by just brainstorming through a dead end on the Scheme.
 Then we get another email.

 The collective facepalming reaction was immediate, and soon enough we see more puzzles on the other side.
 Oh hey, one of them’s about Quiz Bowl!